doublep/logview/README.md

 filters usually can’t be meaningfully applied without changes to different programs.
 When you use `v` command, only the views for the current submode plus any global views are available for selection.

+In addition to applying view filters, it is also possible to move between entries in a view without activating it.
+For this, define a view and then set it as as a ‘navigation view’ with `V n` command.
+After this, use commands `M-n` and `M-p` to quickly navigate forward and backward.
+Remember that these commands skip all hidden entries, whether because of your main view (or filters) or manual entry hiding.